vzaliva/ai-proofread-plugin/README.md

 ## License

-This plugin is open-source and licensed under the LGPL License.
+This plugin is open-source and licensed under the GPL License.

 ## Author